winter3angle/dumbsec/content/oscp-prep/webgoat-xxe-assignments.md

 }
 ```

 Here we instruct XML parser to include content of provided SYSTEM identifier that points to root directory.
-It could be assumed that SYSTEM identifier means just an URI to some kind of resource, theoretically it could use
-any scheme such as http or ftp, it our case we need a local directory content hence scheme is `file`.
+It could be assumed that SYSTEM identifier means just an URI to some kind of resource, theoretically it could use any scheme such as http or ftp, it our case we need a local directory content hence scheme is `file`.
-Omitted trailing slashes does not seem to have any effect in that case, it will for either with `file:///` or with `file:/`.
+Omitted trailing slashes does not seem to have any effect in that case, it will work either with `file:///` or with `file:/`.
 As far as I know one constraint to this kind of identifiers is that they should not contain URI fragments - parts that go after a sharp (#).
 For example `http://foo.bar/?a=b#baz` is fragmented and `http://foo.bar/?a=b` is not.